Feature Intensity Mapping: Polycyclic Aromatic Hydrocarbon Emission from All Galaxies Across Cosmic Time: Signal Modeling

 \subsection{Power Spectrum}

-Using the spectral feature model described in Sections~\ref{S:feature_models} and~\ref{S:luminosity_density_and_bias}, along with the observing filters defined in Section~\ref{S:survey_setup}, we compute the cross power spectrum matrices for SPHEREx, PHI, and FIRESS using Equation~\eqref{E:Cl_clus}.
+Using the spectral feature model described in Sections~\ref{S:feature_models} and~\ref{S:luminosity_density_and_bias}, along with the observing filters defined in Section~\ref{S:survey_setup}, we compute the cross-power spectrum matrices for SPHEREx, PHI, and FIRESS using Equation~\eqref{E:Cl_clus}.

 Figures~\ref{F:spherex_Cl} and~\ref{F:prima_Cl} show the clustering power spectrum matrix at the lowest-$\ell$ bin for SPHEREx and PRIMA, respectively.
 The diagonal elements represent the auto-power spectra of individual spectral channels.
-The band along the diagonal reflects the cross-correlations between nearby channels, which are expected to be strong due to the broad spectral width of features that span multiple channels.
+The band along the diagonal reflects the cross correlations between nearby channels, which are expected to be strong due to the broad spectral width of features that span multiple channels.
 Additional off-diagonal streaks correspond to correlations between widely separated features that trace the same redshift, leading to coherence between non-adjacent channels.

 Figures~\ref{F:spherex_Cl_diag} and~\ref{F:prima_Cl_diag} display the auto-power spectra (diagonal elements of Figure~\ref{F:spherex_Cl} and~\ref{F:prima_Cl}) as a function of wavelength, compared to the corresponding noise power.
 Although the noise power dominates the auto spectra in most channels, we emphasize that noise affects only the auto spectra.
 In contrast, the cross-channel correlations encode critical information about the signal and are not contaminated by uncorrelated noise.
 Therefore, we can still extract significant information from these correlations, as demonstrated in Section~\ref{S:results}.